 Ellen’s first play, Graceland, appears in the Best Short Plays collection, and is published by Dramatists Play Service along with its companion piece, Asleep on the Wind.
 She’s been a writer-producer for hit series like Wings and Just Shoot Me, and has written pilots for both broadcast and cable networks.
 Ellen also maintains a career as a freelance journalist, with over 200 articles published in national magazines.
+In addition, she worked as a cater-waiter for Martha Stewart, a credit she never tires of sharing.
+Have an early edition of Entertaining?
+You’ll find Ellen in there, standing right next to Martha.

 A native New Yorker, Ellen attended Tulane University, where she developed her obsession with Cajun culture.
 A lover of rain, she currently lives in bone-dry Los Angeles with her husband, teen daughter, and two very spoiled rescue dogs.
 Her daughter insists that if Ellen was given the choice of pulling her or the dogs from a burning building, she’d opt for the dogs.
 Ellen would like to believe that isn’t true.